ankaan/ludd-git/slides.md

 ### Git is:

 * A fast distributed version control system.
+(Free backups!)
 * Based on merging changes.
 * Written for the Linux kernel (by Linus Torvalds et al.)
 * Lots of other projects also use it.